 Rural families have to use their energy sparingly in sub-Saharan Africa.
 It is expensive and there is the need to prioritise.
-For a child’s education, it is a double edged sword.
+For a child’s education, this can have several implications.

-The first scenario is a family which does not have enough kerosene, or candle, for their children to study.
+Many families do not have enough kerosene, or candles, for their children to study.
 Therefore, the children do not get to do their homework and will struggle at school.

-The second option is a family which is able to spare a bit of light for their children at night.
-The children can study but, if using a kerosene lamp or a candle, under poor quality light which is infecting their lungs and eyes.
+Other families are able to spare a bit of light for their children at night.
+The children can study but often under poor quality light which is infecting their lungs and eyes.

 With a solar light, children can study safely and schools can impact the lives of these children well after dark.